chainapsis/ewallet/documentation/key_share_node.md

     ENCRYPTION_SECRET: "temp_enc_secret"
 ```

-### Node uptime and the implications
+### Node responsibility

-At the time of writing, Keplr Embedded will allow "user sign-ups" only when
+1. Run the node all time.
+During the test period, the system allows new user
-every key share nodes are live in the network.
-Be sure to check your system runs
+   sign-ups (distributed key generation) only when all key share nodes are live
-correctly at all time.
+   in the network - key share node uptime is thus critical in maintaining the
+   system.
+Keplr will check the liveness of all nodes constantly and may reach
+   out when we do not receive 'pong'.
+2. Data backup happens regularly in each node.
+So you do not have to define an
+   independent task to take the snapshots of the database.
+If you experience any
+   malfunctioning and would like to re-load the previous state of the storage,
+   please reach out to Keplr.

 ### Automatic backups